codacy/chart/README.md

 plugs all the dependencies with a single command line, including Codacy, PostgreSQL, RabbitMQ, Minio, Ingress etc...

+## Work in progress

+This chart is still a **Work In Progress** and is not ready for general usage.
+Our docker images are currently private, you will not be able to run the chart by yourself.
+If you are interested in trying out codacy contact our support at support@codacy.com.

 ## Goals

 Core goals for this project: